KDE/digikam-doc/left_sidebar/people_view.rst

         :alt:
         :align: center

-        Screencast of Manual Faces Assignment Using Drag And Drop
+        Screencast of Manual Face Assignment Using Drag And Drop

 - From keyboard shortcut: you can assign a magic key to a face-tag and quickly use the keyboard to assign the face-tag name to selected items.